-CONDUCT - GENERALLY KNOWN PREREQUISITES FOR EMPLOYMENT
+CODE OF CONDUCT - GENERALLY KNOWN PREREQUISITES FOR EMPLOYMENT

 As a requirement of the State of Michigan, an individual who is seeking licensure or holds a license, must be of "GOOD MORAL CHARACTER".
 As defined: The propensity on the part of the person to serve the public in the licensed area in a fair, honest, and open manner.
 Cadillac Institute of Cosmetology bases their student conduct and Rules & Regulations on requirements that may be set forth by future employers.
 All students are expected to conduct themselves in a dignified and professional manner.
 Students may be suspended or dismissed for conduct that disrupts other students or the delivery of the college's courses.
 Repeated failure to abide by the Rules & Regulations of the Institution are grounds for termination.
 Students dismissed due to misconduct will not be considered for re-enrollment.
+Furthermore, the College prohibits knowingly making false statements or knowingly submitting false information during a grievance procedure.